Conference: Unmaking Waste 2018

-Hosted by the China-Australia Centre of Sustainable Urban Development, and the University of South Australia, Unmaking Waste 2018 focuses on the problem of consumption itself, and its role in increasing emissions, resource depletion and environmental degradation.
+Hosted by the China-Australia Centre of Sustainable Development, and the University of South Australia, Unmaking Waste 2018 focused on the problem of consumption itself, and its role in increasing emissions, resource depletion and environmental degradation.

-Building on the first and highly successful 2015 Unmaking Waste conference, the following themes will be addressed from a multidisciplinary perspective:
+Building on the first and highly successful 2015 Unmaking Waste conference, the following themes were addressed from a multidisciplinary perspective:

 Eco-Design and Development: Designing, defining and managing objects, buildings, precincts and systems to reduce resource and energy use, and thus increase environmental and human well-being.

 Sustainable Consumption: Transforming behaviour, social practices, everyday consumption and service provision, including marketing, to better suit a resource-constrained, environmentally challenged world.